A comprehensive organizer that comes with 6 LED lights and a mirror.

-Multiple hooks, shelves, loops, and drawers to hold your entire jewelry collection.
+This organizer includes multiple hooks, shelves, loops, and drawers to hold your entire collection of accessories.
 Also comes with security lock and LED lights.

-Hangs easily from a door or inside of a closet.
-Great option if you don't have a lot of extra space but need to store and organize a lot of jewelry.
+Hangs easily from a door or inside a closet.
+This is a great option if you don't have a lot of extra space but need to store and organize a lot of items.

 Does not come with its own hanger.

 Stacking-bowl design with 5-inch diameter can accommodate rings, bracelets, earrings, and necklaces with ease.
-Available in four colors.
+Available in 4 colors.